Carlton, Richmondshire

-Carlton is a village in the civil parish of Carlton Town in the Richmondshire district of North Yorkshire, England.
+Carlton is a village in the civil parish of Carlton Town in the county of North Yorkshire, England.
 According to the 2011 Census it had a population of 232.
 Carlton Town, the formal name of the civil parish, distinguishes the parish from the adjacent civil parish of Carlton Highdale, historically part of the manor of Carlton.
 The village is in the Yorkshire Dales National Park, near the River Cover in Coverdale.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

-Carlton is the largest village in Coverdale and it has a public house, the Forester's Arms, and a village hall.
+Carlton is the largest village in Coverdale and it has a public house, The Foresters Arms, and a village hall.
 It was also home to the "Coverdale Bard", Henry Constantine, and an 1861 inscription in his memory is above the entrance to Flatts Farm.

+The name Carlton derives from the Old Norse karl meaning free peasant and the Old English tūn meaning 'settlement'.

+In 1086, Carlton was mentioned in the Domesday Book, with a count of 12 households, under the name 'Carleton'.

 In 2011 the Forester's Arms was purchased by the local community.

 To the east is the medieval motte of Carlton Castle.